aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 ```

 SQS and SNS message payload is limited to 256KB.
-If you wish to send larger message payload, you can leverage the
+If you wish to send messages with a larger payload, you can leverage the
 [amazon-sqs-java-extended-client-lib](https://github.com/awslabs/amazon-sqs-java-extended-client-lib)
 or [amazon-sns-java-extended-client-lib](https://github.com/awslabs/amazon-sns-java-extended-client-lib) which
 offload the message to Amazon S3.
 See documentation